Full Line, Multi Line, OPL, Route Operators

 Full Line, Multi Line and OPL Distributors all have territories.
 The size of the territory a Manufacturer gives to a Distributor depends on these two factors.
 1) Population.
 In some areas where population isn’t as dense a Distributor might have multiple states to distribute product.
 2) Size of the Distributor.
 If you’re a larger Distributor a Manufacturer will give you a bigger territory because the size of your business allows you to manage a larger territory where a smaller distributor will get a smaller territory to sell into.
 Manufacturers usually give Distributors exclusive territory which means you’re the only one distributing that brand in your territory.
 Route Operators are not bound by territory or have exclusivity from a Manufacturer in a territory.
 Route Operators are free to add machines to their route in any area.

 CoinLaundry.net is the Largest Website dedicated to the Laundry Industry!
 If you're company isn't in our Directory let us know and we'll add you.

 We're offering a 60 Day FREE Trial of our Marketing and Advertising Services.
-No Continuing Obligation or Membership fee.
+There is no Continuing Obligation or Membership fee.
 For information email us at firstname.lastname@example.org